Key0412/Recommender-System-Codenation-Project/docs/index.md

 * A better/more profound early analysis of the dataset could have spared me a lot of time and RAM.
 I still think that many of the features used in the training weren't as necessary.
 * The number of Principal Components used in the logistic regression training is still quite high!
     * The last point is one of the reasons I did not present the analysis of portfolio 1 and 3, but feel free to try the code laid here!
 * I'm feeling that the use of Object Oriented Programming would help me a lot in this project, and I intent to fill this gap.
+I actually used OOP during the app deployment!
 * Also, my notebook couldn't handle some of my experiments, so maybe I also should learn about cloud technologies (as noted in the fourth point just above).

 Next steps:
-* Create a web-app to turn this skeleton of a system into a user friendly platform.
-* Learn more about Object Oriented Programming.
 * Learn more about cloud techonologies.

 ___